hugo05/gmail_test/README.md

+Gmail API Email Processing
+This project demonstrates how to use the Gmail API to fetch and process emails using Python.

-How to run:
+How to Run
+Follow these steps to configure OAuth for your Gmail client and run the scripts:

+Configure OAuth

-1. Follow the steps given in the link - https://developers.google.com/gmail/api/quickstart/python to configure oAuth for your client(email address you wish to use)
+Follow the steps in the Google Developers Guide to set up OAuth for your Gmail account.
-2. Store credentials in credentials.json
+Download the credentials.json file after completing the OAuth setup.
+Store Credentials

+Place the credentials.json file in the root directory of this project.
+This file contains your OAuth credentials and is necessary for authentication.
+Run Scripts

+Open a terminal or command prompt.

-3. Run the 2 scripts:
+Run the following commands in sequence:

+bash
+Copy code
-  3.a python3 fetch_emails.py
+python3 fetch_emails.py
-  3.b python3 email_processing.py
+python3 email_processing.py
+These scripts will fetch emails from your Gmail account and process them according to the logic defined in email_processing.py.